 Interview with Anthony V. Rinna -- “The North Korea–Russia Strategic Partnership and Moscow–Washington Great Power Rivalry in a Regional Security Context"

-North Korea’s growing alignment with Russia has reshaped the security landscape of Northeast Asia, drawing renewed attention from global analysts and policymakers alike.
-In his latest article, “The North Korea–Russia Strategic Partnership and Moscow–Washington Great Power Rivalry in a Regional Security Context,” published in the Fall 2025 issue of North Korean Review , Anthony V. Rinna examines how great power competition influences Pyongyang’s evolving ties with Moscow.
-Foll
+Transcript: North Korea’s growing alignment with Russia has reshaped the security landscape of Northeast Asia, drawing renewed attention from global analysts and policymakers alike.
+In his latest article, “The North Korea–Russia Strategic Partnership and Moscow–Washington Great Power Rivalry in a Regional Security Context,” published in the Fall 2025 issue of North Korean Review , Anthony V. Rinna examines how great power competition influences Pyongyang’s evolving ties with

 nkreview